grasslandnetwork/substrate_node_archived/README.md

 # Substrate port of Grassland Full Node
+## This is an archived version that's no longer used.
+Instead, use [https://github.com/grasslandnetwork/substrate_node](https://github.com/grasslandnetwork/substrate_node)

 ### This is an alpha version for testing.
 It's not ready for use yet.

 ## Build